William Phips: Early life

-The strange voyage of HMS Rose of Algeree
+The voyage of HMS Rose of Algeree

 Narborough's treasure hunt

 On May 2, 1683, the captain of the frigate HMS Falcon was sailing from England to the West Indies and beckoned the other officers to be present as he broke open his secret instructions.
 He learned that his mission was to aid in the hunt for a large treasure near Hispaniola.
 A sloop in convoy, HMS Bonetta (sometimes Bonito), was designated to do most of the searching, but Falcon would act as aid and protection.
 These instructions were from Sir John Narborough, a rear admiral and commissioner of the Royal Navy, who also had the ear of King Charles II.

 Around this same time, the thirty-two-year-old Phips had made his way to England, where he gained an audience with Narborough and Charles II.
 By any measure, this was a remarkable achievement for a poor New Englander like Phips, but it also seems clear that he must have been at the right place at the right time.
 His reputation for finding sunken ships may have preceded him, and he seems to have had demonstrable gains to show, as one letter writer mentions his "late successful returns."
-Perhaps he delivered the King's portion of these returns to Whitehall in person.
-In any case, a reckless plan was concocted, probably by Narborough, whereby this New England native, despite having no background in the English navy, would be assigned as the commander of a 20-gun frigate, HMS Rose of Algiers, for a treasure hunt but given no other financial backing.
+He possibly delivered the King's portion of these returns to Whitehall in person.
+A plan was concocted, probably by Narborough, whereby Phips would be assigned as the commander of a 20-gun frigate, HMS Rose of Algiers, for a treasure hunt but given no other financial backing.
 He and his crew would be required to pay for all other expenses of the voyage, including food and diving equipment, and give a deposit of £100.
 Of the treasure they found, 35% would go to the King, and the rest would be divided among the otherwise unpaid crew.

-The plan seemed ill-conceived and suggests that Narborough was obsessed by the possibility of treasure.
-It is also possible that Phips was being used in a complex way with the sly intention that HMS Rose would act as a noisy decoy for his more important treasure hunt.
-Unlike Falcon and Bonetta, Phips was not sent directly to search near Hispaniola where Narborough (correctly) believed a great treasure lay buried.
-Phips' instructions were not kept secret but were signed by the entire crew, thereby broadcasting their designs through the harbor and shipyards.
 On July 13, 1683, the articles of agreement (see image) were signed by Phips and seven other crew members, in the presence of Narborough and Haddock.